fibonacci61/fibonacci61.github.io/src/content/blog/vrc_1.md

 My school took us on a field trip to Kuwait University, the hosts of VRC in Kuwait, for the big day.
 I was joined by five other middle school kids, all significantly shorter than me.
 I looked more like I was from the high school team.
 [Email](mailto:phi@fibn.cc) me for proof.

 My memory regarding the finer details is fuzzy, but I got my first look into VRC that day.
 I immediately knew what my role was, and I truthfully informed my teammates that I was going to be the programmer.
-After the initial presentation by Dr. Noura Aljeri, we moved into a new room where we would start building and programming our bot while an instructor tried explaining what everything was in a very low voice.
+After the initial presentation by Dr. Noura Aljeri, we moved into a new room where we would start building and programming our bot while an instructor tried explaining what everything was in a very quiet voice.
 I don't think anyone heard or understood more than 50% of what he said that day.

 Afterwards, in preparation, I started taught myself the C programming language with the ritual I usually like to take whenever I learn a new langauge: and that is to write a bitmap image parser.